YiFei2/tp/docs/UserGuide.md

 title: User Guide
 ---

+Welcome to the AddresSoc User Guide!
 AddresSoC is a desktop app for School of Computing (SoC) students to **keep track of their student network and add meetings**.
 It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you're a student who can type fast, AddresSoC can get your contact and schedule management tasks done faster than traditional GUI apps.

+The User Guide will give you an overview of all the commands with various examples and tips.
+Refer to the table of contents to get started.

+For a quick summary of all the commands and their syntax, you may refer to the Command Summary table at the bottom of the guide.

+<h1 id="table-of-contents"> Table of Contents </h1>
 * Table of Contents
 {:toc}

 --------------------------------------------------------------------------------------------------------------------

 # Quick start

+## Installation and Setting Up

 1. Ensure you have Java `11` or above installed in your Computer.